Marcello-Sega/pytim/README.md

 ## Setting the `PYTHONPATH` variable

-If you instll with the option `--user` (which you have to do if you don't have adminstrator rights) you shouldn't forget to tell python where to look for the module by setting the `PYTHONPATH` environment variable.
+If you install with the option `--user` (which you have to do if you don't have administrator rights) you shouldn't forget to tell python where to look for the module by setting the `PYTHONPATH` environment variable.

 Under Linux, you could do, for example:
 ```